conorfennell/idioms/code-formatting.md

+### Code Style Guidelines

-Item 1: Use default code standard of language
+1. **Code Standards**: Adhere to the default code standard of the language.

-Item 2: Do not add exceptions in the configuration for formatter, do it in the code when needed.
+2. **Formatter Configuration**: Avoid adding exceptions in the formatter configuration; instead, handle exceptions directly in the code as needed.